neftjs/neft/index.coffee.md

 *Function* utils.lookupGetter(*NotPrimitive* object, *String* property)
 -----------------------------------------------------------------------

-Returns function bound as a getter to the given *property*.
+This function returns function bound as a getter to the given *property*.

 ```
 var object = {loaded: 2, length: 5};